List of forms of racing

 List of different forms of racing.

+Athletic racing

 Running

 Running is defined in sporting terms as a gait in which at some point all feet are off the ground at the same time.
 This is in contrast to walking, where one foot is always in contact with the ground.
 The term running can refer to any of a variety of speeds ranging from jogging to sprinting.
 Competitive running grew out of religious festivals in various areas.
 The origins of the Olympics are shrouded in myth, though the first recorded game took place in 776 BCE.
 In Gaelic Ireland the Tailteann Games, which featured footraces, are attested from the 6th century CE; medieval chroniclers gave founding dates as early as 1829 BCE.